-Semantic Segmentation of Remote Sensing Images with Self-supervised Multi-task Representation Learning
+Semantic Segmentation of Remote Sensing Images With Self-Supervised Multitask Representation Learning

-Wenyuan Li, Hao Chen and Zhenwei Shi\, Member, IEEE
+Wenyuan Li10, Hao Chen10, and Zhenwei Shi10, Member, IEEE

-Abstract-Existing deep learning based remote sensing images semantic segmentation methods require large-scale labeled datasets.
+Abstract-Existing deep learning-based remote sensing images semantic segmentation methods require large-scale labeled datasets.
 However, the annotation of segmentation datasets is often too time-consuming and expensive.
 To ease the burden of data annotation, self-supervised representation learning methods have emerged recently.
 However, the semantic segmentation methods need to learn both high-level and low-level features, but most of the existing self-supervised representation learning methods usually focus on one level, which affects the performance of semantic segmentation for remote sensing images.
-In order to solve this problem, we propose a self-supervised multi-task representation learning method to capture effective visual representations of remote sensing images.
+In order to solve this problem, we propose a self-supervised multitask representation learning method to capture effective visual representations of remote sensing images.
 We design three different pretext tasks and a triplet Siamese network to learn the high-level and low-level image features at the same time.
 The network can be trained without any labeled data, and the trained model can be fine-tuned with the annotated segmentation dataset.
-We conduct experiments on Potsdam, Vaihingen dataset and cloud / snow detection dataset Levir\CS to verify the effectiveness of our methods.
+We conduct experiments on Potsdam, Vaihingen dataset, and cloud/snow detection dataset Levir_CS to verify the effectiveness of our methods.
 Experimental results show that our proposed method can effectively reduce the demand of labeled datasets and improve the performance of remote sensing semantic segmentation.
-Compared with the recent state-of-the-art self-supervised representation learning methods and the mostly used initialization methods (such as random initialization and ImageNet pre-training), our proposed method has achieved the best results in most experiments, especially in the case of few training data.
+Compared with the recent stateof-the-art self-supervised representation learning methods and the mostly used initialization methods (such as random initialization and ImageNet pretraining), our proposed method has achieved the best results in most experiments, especially in the case of few training data.
 With only 10% to 50% labeled data, our method can achieve the comparable performance compared with random initialization.
-Codes are available in https://github.com/flyakon/SSLRemoteSensing.
+Codes are available at https://github.com/flyakon/ SSLRemoteSensing.

-Index Terms-Remote sensing images, Self-supervised representation learning, Semantic segmentation, Cloud detection
+Index Terms-Cloud detection, remote sensing images, selfsupervised representation learning, semantic segmentation.